LeifEtter/lebenswiki-backend-ts/README.md

 # Lebenswiki Backend

 The Lebenswiki Backend is consumed by the Lebenswiki Mobile App.
-Users can register and manage their accounts.
+Users can register and manage accounts.
 They can also create and publish content such as Packs (interactive articles) and Shorts (twitter-like posts).
 The Backend is part of the Lebenswiki Project, a project that strives to provide youths and young adults with a centralized repository for knowledge and interactive ways of learning.

 This documentation gives an overview of the App's Components and their Interactions.
 It assumes basic knowledge of JS, Node and Express, as well as the principles of REST API's.